0xhoshi/0xhoshi/README.md

 # Zaim

-### About Me
-- Student
-- Foundation in Computer Science
-- 19

 <!--
 **kanezare/kanezare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.